 Under the Risk Management Framework, the five steps of the risk management process adopted are risk identification, risk assessment and prioritisation, risk manager appointment, risk responses, and risk communication and monitoring.
-The Group maintains a corporate risk register to record the major and significant risks that will hinder the Company from achieving its business objectives.
-Risk managers are appointed by the Board to monitor the identified high-risk areas of business practices on an ongoing basis and to develop the subsequent risk response action plans.
-The risk register is reviewed and approved by the RMC on a biannual basis for continuous risk assessment.
+The Group maintains a risk register to keep track of all identified major risks of the Group.
+The risk register provides the Board, the Audit Committee and management with a profile of its major risks and records management's action taken to mitigate the relevant risks.
+Each risk is evaluated at least annually based on its likelihood of occurrence and potential impact upon the Group.